On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Background results on the topology of 4-manifolds

 \subsection{Homeomorphism criteria}

-A remarkable result of Freedman \cite{freedman} in conjunction with results of Donaldson tells us that smooth compact, simply connected, oriented $4$-manifolds are classified by their numerical invariants: Euler characteristic $\chi$, signature $\tau$ and Stiefel-Whitney class $w_2$.
-Maybe not as well-known are the results involving the classification of {\em non-simply connected } $4$-manifolds (\cite{ha-kr}, Theorem C):
+A remarkable result of Freedman \cite{freedman} and Donaldson \cite{don} tells us that smooth compact simply connected oriented $4$-manifolds are classified up to homeomorphism by their numerical invariants: Euler characteristic $\chi$, signature $\tau$ and Stiefel-Whitney class $w_2$.
+In the non-simply connected case this was generalized in \cite[Theorem C]{ha-kr}:

-\begin{thm}[Hambleton, Kreck] Let $M$ be a smooth, closed, oriented, $4$-manifold with finite cyclic fundamental group.
-Then $M$ is classified up to homeomorphism by the fundamental group, the intersection form on $H_2(M,\ZZ)/Tors$, and the $w_2$-type.
+\begin{thm}[Hambleton, Kreck] Let $M$ be a smooth closed oriented $4$-manifold with finite cyclic fundamental group.
+Then $M$ is classified up to homeomorphism by the fundamental group, the intersection form on $H_2(M,\ZZ)$ modulo torsion, and the $w_2$-type.
 Moreover, any isometry of the intersection form can be realized by a homeomorphism. \end{thm}

 In contrast with simply connected manifolds, there are three $w_2$-types that can be exhibited: (I) $w_2(\widetilde M) \neq 0$, (II) $w_2(M)=0$, and (III) $w_2(\widetilde M)=0,$ but $w_2(M)\neq 0.$

 Using Donaldson's and Minkowski-Hasse's classification of the intersection form we can reformulate this theorem on an easier form: